Skip Navigation

 • Format and its ease of use

-• Use of similar works as monitored through the integrated library system (ILS)
+• Use of similar works as measured through the integrated library system (ILS)

 • Cost and availability